 As we head towards the end of the year, federal extended unemployment programs are phasing out.
 Unless Congress reauthorizes an extension of federally funded unemployment compensation, the only benefits unemployed workers will be eligible for is up to 26 weeks of state unemployment.

 If you're unemployed and not sure how the changes impact you, check your state unemployment website for details.
 States are starting to provide advance notice of benefit cuts.
-For example, California posted an update on September 25:
+For example, California posted the following update: